 20. Know the differences between bacteriophage and animal virus replication.

-26. Know the basic characteristics of each method of physical control and germicidal chemical listed
+24. Know the basic characteristics of each method of physical control and germicidal chemical listed (how they work)

 3. Be able to identify the 3 mechanisms of drug resistance and examples of organisms that that use those mechanisms.

 4. Be able to define normal resident flora and 4 ways the host benefits from normal resident flora

 5. Know the definitions of infection, disease, pathogens, pathogenicity, true pathogens, opportunistic pathogens, virulence, and infectious dose

 6. Know 4 examples of exoenzymes and their function.